Jay Crawford: Returning to Ohio

 On September 26, 2017, BGSU announced that Crawford would join the university as an executive in residence.
 Crawford will be sharing his expertise with students and faculty in the School of Media and Communication, in the Department of Sport Management and with student-athletes.

-On April 11, 2018, The Cleveland Browns announced that Crawford, alongside former Browns quarterback Tim Couch, would call the Browns preseason games in 2018.
+On April 11, 2018, the Cleveland Browns announced that Crawford, alongside former Browns quarterback Tim Couch, would call the team's preseason games.

-On May 28, 2019; Tegna owned NBC affiliate WKYC channel 3 in Cleveland announced that Crawford would become the 5 p.m. news anchor when it started broadcasting in January 2020.
+On May 28, 2019, Tegna owned NBC affiliate WKYC channel 3 in Cleveland announced that Crawford would become the 5 p.m. news anchor when it started broadcasting in January 2020.
 In October 2019, he began to host an informal-style noontime show for the station, Lunch Break with Jay Crawford.
 In January 2020, Crawford became channel 3's 5 p.m. news anchor alongside chief meteorologist Betsy Kling.

+In May 2022, Crawford began co-hosting on the Ultimate Cleveland Sports Show, a daily YouTube talk show discussing Cleveland sports.